hazechatos/audio-transcriber/README.md

 # Attorney AI Assistant: An Audio Transcription Tool for Attorneys and Notaries Writing Reports

+**This project was made as part of a Mistral contest.*

 This agent transcribes audio in multiple languages and formats the text to produce reports.

 It was developed in collaboration with notary professionals who needed a convenient, self-hosted solution to transcribe on-the-go audio statements—typically recorded on a phone—and format them into clean, concise documents.